siliconvuy/conde/README.md

 ### Update Conde

-Update Conde to the latest version and update packages in the active environment:
+Update Conde and packages in the active environment:

 ```bash
 conde update